DataDog/stratus-red-team/docs/user-guide/getting-started.md

 ## Connecting to your cloud account

-Stratus Red Team currently supports only AWS.
+Stratus Red Team currently supports AWS and Kubernetes.

+!!! warning

+    Stratus Red Team is supposed to be used against a sandbox cloud account that does not handle production workloads or infrastructure.

+### AWS

 In order to use Stratus attack techniques against AWS, you need to be authenticated prior to running it, for instance:

 - Using [`aws-vault`](https://github.com/99designs/aws-vault)

 - Using static credentials in `~/.aws/config`, and setting your desired AWS profile using `export AWS_PROFILE=my-profile`

-!!! warning
+### Kubernetes

-    Stratus Red Team is supposed to be used against a sandbox cloud account that does not handle production workloads or infrastructure.
+Stratus Red Team does not create a Kubernetes cluster for you.
+Instead, it assumes you're already authenticated against a test Kubernetes cluster with kubectl and uses your default context.

+As a rule of thumb, Stratus Red Team detonates attack techniques against the cluster you see when running `kubectl cluster-info`.

+Tested with Minikube and AWS EKS.

 Encountering issues?
 See our [troubleshooting](./troubleshooting.md) page, or [open an issue](https://github.com/DataDog/stratus-red-team/issues/new/choose).